nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/how-to-index.md

         version: '1'

 ---
-Click on the categories below to see the available How-Tos.
+Click on the categories below to see the available how-tos.

 {{! table-filter removed }}